128technology/docs/docs/install_onboard_hdware.md

 3. Connect `ge0/0/1` (LAN) to your laptop and statically assign your laptop port address `192.168.1.10`.

 :::note
-Port numbering can be re-mapped to match external layout if needed, however this requires SW install customization.
+Port numbering can be re-mapped to match the external layout if needed.
+However, this requires customizing the software installation.
 :::